website

 Shop AWNL Eye of Horus Bracelet

 The popularity of the Eye of Horus as a protection symbol far exceeded the age of ancient Egypt.
-The richness and mystery of that ancient culture is still used today in many jewellery brands as a powerful talisman to prevent pain and overcome evil.
+The richness and mystery of that ancient culture are still used today in many jewelry brands as a powerful talisman to prevent pain and overcome evil.

 References